dell/csm-docs/content/docs/getting-started/installation/operator/operatorinstallation_kubernetes.md

 ```
 3. `cd csm-operator`
 4. _(Optional)_ If using a local Docker image, edit the `deploy/operator.yaml` file and set the image name for the CSM Operator Deployment.
-5. _(Optional)_ The Container Storage Module Operator might need more resources if users have larger environment (>1000 Pods).
+5. _(Optional)_ The Container Storage Modules Operator might need more resources if users have larger environment (>1000 Pods).
 You can modify the default resource requests and limits in the files `deploy/operator.yaml`, `config/manager/manager.yaml`  and increase the values for cpu and memory.
 More information on setting the resource requests and limits can be found [here](https://sdk.operatorframework.io/docs/best-practices/managing-resources/).
 Current default values are set as below:
     ```yaml
         resources:
           limits: